chrisadkin-zz/StresSQL/README.md

-#Overview
+# -> SresSQL 1.0 -<

-	This  visual  studuio project  will build on  all  versions   of SQL  Server  from  2014 onwards, its  aim is to  provide a  test harness which can  be  used to execute up  to 2 different  user supplied stored  procedures  concurrently using thread counts  specified by a user supplied lower and upper boundaries.
+This  visual  studio project  will build on  all  versions   of SQL  Server  from  2014 onwards, its  aim is to  provide a  test harness which can  be  used to execute up  to 2 different  user supplied stored  procedures  concurrently using thread counts  specified by a user supplied lower and upper boundaries.

 The following statistics are gathered for each execution:

 - Start and end times
 - Throughput in transactions per second